William Jackson Hooker: Excursions abroad and early works

 Hooker inherited enough money to be able to travel at his own expense.
 His first botanical expedition abroad—at the suggestion of the naturalist Sir Joseph Banks, who had made a previous visit in 1772—was to Iceland, in 1809.
 He sailed on the Margaret and Anne, arriving at Reykjavík in June.
 That month an attempt at Icelandic independence was staged by the Danish adventurer Jørgen Jørgensen.

 During his return voyage, the Margaret and Anne, in a dead calm, was discovered to be on fire, the result of sabotage which was afterwards found to have been planned by Danish prisoners.
 Hooker and the ship's company were all rescued, but the fire destroyed most of his drawings and notes.
 Banks later offered Hooker the use of his own papers, and with these materials, along with the surviving parts of his own journal, his good memory aided him to publish an account of the island, its inhabitants and flora: his A Journal of a Tour in Iceland (1809) was privately circulated in 1811 and published two years later.

 In 1810–11, he made extensive preparations, and sacrifices which proved financially serious, with a view to travelling to Ceylon, to accompany the newly-appointed governor, Sir Robert Brownrigg.
 He sold property inherited from his godfather, William Jackson, to raise the necessary capital for the journey.
 Political upheaval there led to the project being abandoned.
 In 1812 he was elected a fellow of the Royal Society of London.

 In 1813, encouraged by Sir Joseph Banks, he considered travelling to Java, but was dissuaded from the idea by friends and family.

 In 1814, he travelled in Europe for nine months, going to Paris with the Turners, then travelling alone to Switzerland, southern France, and Italy, where he studied plants and visited notable botanists.
 The following year he married the eldest daughter of his friend Dawson Turner.
 Settling at Halesworth, he devoted himself to the formation of his herbarium, which became of worldwide renown among botanists.
 In 1815, he was made a corresponding member of the Royal Swedish Academy of Sciences.

+During this period he devoted much of his time to the study of mosses and liverworts.
+His important work on the latter group British Jungermanniae was published in 1816, followed by the short-lived series Musci Exotici (1818-1820), and his authoritative Muscologia Britannica (1818), which he wrote with Thomas Taylor.
+In addition to his correspondence with many leading botanists, he also supported and encouraged the muscological interests of others, including the young Henry Fox Talbot and his cousin Jane Talbot.